Bergen - Kirkenes - Bergen

 Notes

-• All prices are shown in local currency per person based on two people travelling together sharing an inside twin cabin
+• All prices are shown per person based on two people travelling together sharing an inside twin cabin

 • Suites are available on request